robertobecchiniWR/python-math/README.md

 # Python presentation for PhD seminar (19/03/2018, 17-18h)

-Or, how to introduce python to applied & pure mathematics PhD students ...
+Or, how to introduce python to applied & pure mathematics students and researchers ...

-## presentation
+## presentations

-Source files of the presentation, see the README.md inside
+Presentations and source files for each given seminar, see the README.md inside each directory.

 ## examples